 The Education Leadership Master's Program is dedicated to improving the quality of pre-K - 12 education through teaching, research, and service.

-The 30-credit Master's degree is designed to fulfill Virginia requirements for licensure in Administration and Supervision PK-12, and is aligned with national standards for school building leaders.
+The 30-credit Master’s degree, offered in blended and online formats, is designed to fulfill Virginia requirements for licensure in Administration and Supervision PK-12, and is aligned with national standards for school building leaders.
 Applicants who already have a Master’s degree and a valid teachers’ license in Virginia may apply to the 24-credit Certificate option, which includes the first eight courses listed below.

 Nomenclature on the SCHEV inventory is Leadership and Human Development, MEd.
 A name change proposal is in development.
 For more information on this degree, please contact Donna Martinez.